Begemottt/Begemottt/README.md

 # Hello!
 I'm Robin VanGilder #
-Just a humble web designers and frontend developer, working on various projects.
+Just a humble web designer and frontend developer, working on various projects.
 Most of the stuff on here is old school projects, but I'm starting to do more personal stuff too, like a game made in React and a portfolio website.
 ## My Skills ##
 * CSS
     * SCSS